 Remember that you can always alter and add data for prior days by clicking on any day in the Calendar view, or swiping left/right in Add data view.

 So, what do the different options mean?
 For a Plan Cycler, it’s very straightforward where you only need to add whether you’ve had sex or not.
 For a Prevent Cycler, there is a bit more detail involved as we also need to know whether protection has been used or not.

 Yes = We have had sex, and no barrier method was used (unprotected, or withdrawal)

 Yes, with protection =We have had sex, and a barrier method has been used (Condom, diaphragm, cervical diaphragm)

 No =We did not have sex today

 We understand that this may feel private to share, but remember that your data is anonymous.
-Our Science and R&D team doesn’t know your name when using the data, as all data is used in an anonymized format and most often done via algorithms and other computerized systems
+Our Science and R&D teams don’t know your name when using the data, as all data is used in an anonymized format and most often done via algorithms and other computerized systems

-Remember that Natural Cycles recommend the use of condoms on red days for our Prevent Cyclers.
+Kindly remember that Natural Cycles recommend the use of condoms on all red days for our Prevent Cyclers.